Schroth Best Practice® & Chêneau Bracing

 What is the Schroth Method?

 Simply stated, the purpose of the Schroth Method is to correct the spine in the sagittal, frontal and transverse planes.
 This is accomplished through deflexion, de-rotation and elongation of the spine and rib cage.
 The patient learns to strengthen the musculature surrounding the spine when they are in their newly formed posture.
-This is for spinal balance and stability.
+The purpose is to create spinal balance and stability.

-Consistently working to correct the spine in this manner is one key to successfully incorporating the Schroth Method for benefits such as:
+Consistently working to correct the spine in this manner is a key to successful scoliosis management.
+Potential benefits for those who learn and practice the Schroth method are:

 - halted or potentially reduced progression (adolescents)